starsimhub/styleguide/3_tests.md

 ### Keep it simple

 Typically it is more than sufficient to run a test, assert something meaningful, and then either raise an error or print a success statement.
-We use pytest, but even that isn't always necessary -- a plain script with `assert` statements and an `if __name__ == '__main__'` block is perfectly valid.
+If in doubt, less is better than more!

 ## File structure